michaelins/cordova-plugin-light-statusbar/README.md

 ---
 title: Light Statusbar
-description: Plugin for Cordova (or PhoneGap) 3.0+ to enable light status bar on Android 6.0+.
+description: Plugin for Cordova (or PhoneGap) 3.0+ to enable light status bar on Android 6.0+ or MIUI6+.
 ---
 <!---
 # license: Licensed to the Apache Software Foundation (ASF) under one